Come visit and find out why students choose Olin. Sit in on a class, have lunch with one of our students, and meet with our faculty and staff.

 We make our admissions decisions according to the deadlines listed below.
 Incomplete applications will not be considered for admission.
 They will be shifted to the subsequent rounds until all required materials have been submitted.

-For professionals working full time in the St. Louis area, part-time study options are available in the Corporate Finance and Investments Track.
-Applications are invited for both fall and spring matriculation on a rolling admission basis.
+For professionals working full time in the St. Louis area, part-time study options are available.
+Applications are invited for both fall and spring matriculation on a rolling basis.

 Washington University Undergraduate Students

-If you're a Washington University student who is interested in pursing a Master of Science in Finance degree, it is recommended that you contact Nikki Lemley
+If you're a Washington University student who is interested in pursing a Master of Science in Supply Chain Management degree, it is recommended that you contact Nikki Lemley

 prior to entering your junior year.

-What does it take to be admitted to Olin's MS/Finance program?
+What does it take to be admitted to Olin's MS/SCM Program?

-You must have completed an undergraduate degree from an accredited institution, comparable to Washington University's four-year bachelor's degree, at the time of enrollment in the MS/Finance program.
+You must have completed an undergraduate degree from an accredited institution, comparable to Washington University's four-year bachelor's degree, at the time of enrollment in the MS/SCM program.

-Although professional work experience is not a requirement for admission, most successful applicants have had significant internship and/or work experience prior to acceptance into the MS/Finance program.
+Although professional work experience is not a requirement for admission, most successful applicants have had significant internship and/or work experience prior to acceptance into the MS/SCM program.